JonssonAlexander/Detecting_Construction_pipes/README.md

 # Detecting_Construction_pipes
-Using Segment Anything to detect Construction Pipes \n The notebooks should preferably be viewed in Google Colab
+Using Segment Anything to detect Construction Pipes

+The notebooks should preferably be viewed in Google Colab